 Emmy-winning veteran journalist Michel Martin is the weekend host of NPR’s “All Things Considered” and former host of “Tell Me More.”
 Her previous credits include ABC News, Nightline, covering politics for The Washington Post and The Wall Street Journal, serving as a regular panelist on Washington Week and This Week with George Stephanopoulos and a contributor to NOW with Bill Moyers.
 Martin has received numerous honors, including the Joan Barone Award for Excellence in Washington-based National Affairs/Public Policy Broadcasting from the Radio and Television Correspondents’ Association.

 Hari Sreenivasan is the anchor of PBS NewsHour Weekend, a senior correspondent for PBS NewsHour and host of the national public television series SciTech Now.
 Previously, the Emmy-winning journalist worked for CBS News, reporting regularly on the CBS Evening News, The Early Show and CBS Sunday Morning.
 Before that, he served as an anchor and correspondent for ABC News, reporting for ABC News Now, World News Tonight, Nightline and anchoring World News Now.

 Amanpour and Company is a collaboration between WLIW LLC for WNET, and CNN.
 For WNET: Neal Shapiro, Diane Masciale and Stephen Segaller are executives in charge.

-Major support for Amanpour and Company is provided by Uniworld River Cruises, a first-time supporter of public television, Rosalind P. Walter, Bernard and Irene Schwartz, Sue and Edgar Wachenheim, III, Cheryl and Philip Milstein Family, Seton Melvin, Judy and Josh Weston, and public television viewers.
+Major support for Amanpour and Company is provided by Rosalind P. Walter, Bernard and Irene Schwartz, Sue and Ed Wachenheim, III, Candace King Weir, the Anderson Family Fund, the Cheryl and Philip Milstein Family and Jeffrey Katz and Beth Rogers.